zenitysec/awesome-low-code/readme.md

 ## Platforms

-### Automation and Integration

-Integration Platform as a Service
+### Integration Platform as a Service

 A platform that help organizations control, simplify and standardize the way that applications are integrated (internally developed or 3rd party SaaS).
 Such platforms help to share data between applications, automate business workflows and remove manual error prone ones, in an advanced controlled manner. iPaaS also enables more types of personas to integrate applications, removing the constant dependency on software developers. iPaaS can be deployed within an organization either as a SaaS or as on-premises appliance.

+- [Azure Logic Apps (Microsoft)](https://azure.microsoft.com/en-us/services/logic-apps/) - Azure Logic Apps is a cloud-based platform for creating and running automated workflows that integrate your apps, data, services, and systems.
+- [MuleSoft (Salesforce)](https://mulesoft.com/) - MuleSoft provides an integration and API platform that makes it easy to connect data from any system to create connected experiences.
+- [Workato](https://www.workato.com) - Workato is an enterprise automation platform that helps organizations work faster and smarter without compromising governance and security.

-Business Process Automation
+### Business Process Automation

 An automation platform that enables business users with no coding background to automate complicated business workflows and actions by providing an easy to use drag&drop interface.
 Automations that are built in such platforms are usually built in an event-driven mode (triggers) around critical business processes.
 BPA can be consumed via a SaaS or an on-premises appliance.

-- [Azure Logic Apps (Microsoft)](https://azure.microsoft.com/en-us/services/logic-apps/) - Azure Logic Apps is a cloud-based platform for creating and running automated workflows that integrate your apps, data, services, and systems.
-- [Power Automate Desktop (Microsoft)](https://powerautomate.microsoft.com/en-us/robotic-process-automation/) - Automate everything from simple data transfers to complex business workflows—directly from your desktop—using RPA desktop flows in Power Automate Desktop.
 - [Zapier](https://zapier.com/) - Zapier allows its users to easily connect and automate the apps they use.
-- [MuleSoft (Salesforce)](https://mulesoft.com/) - MuleSoft provides an integration and API platform that makes it easy to connect data from any system to create connected experiences.
 - [Einstein Automate (Salesforce)](https://www.salesforce.com/products/platform/einstein-automate/) - Empower your employees to do more of what matters by automating business processes easily without needing specialized development skills.
-- [Workato](https://www.workato.com) - Workato is an enterprise automation platform that helps organizations work faster and smarter without compromising governance and security.
 - [Jira Automation (Atlassian)](https://www.atlassian.com/software/jira/features/automation) - Automation is a no-code rule builder that enables customers to build if-this-then-that-rules based on events in Jira.
 - [Trello Power-Ups (Atlassian)](https://trello.com/power-ups/category/automation) - Trello Power-Ups.
 Power-Ups help teams meet their unique business needs through adaptable features and integrations.
 - [Flow (Zoho)](https://www.zoho.com/flow/) - Zoho Flow is an integration platform that helps you connect your apps without any code.